enixia/Website/README.md

 ```

-note: replace the path /path/to/enixia with the path where you cloned the site
+Note: replace the path /path/to/enixia with the path where you cloned the site

 Restart nginx